egovelox/blog/posts/puppet.md

 ## Prerequisits
-You should register the dnsnames of your machines in your registrar, or use a mapping of your IP inside /etc/hosts
+You should register the dnsnames of your machines in your registrar, or use a mapping of your IP inside /etc/hosts.
+Throughout this example, I use : pupmaster.egovelox.com for the server, pupagent.egovelox.com for my first agent.

 ## Install on ubuntu 18.04
 You can find packages on https://apt.puppetlabs.com